-Find out more about our community and visit the U of L Housing Website and click on the "Bayard Rustin Themed Community Application" link to apply.
+Find out more about our community by visiting the University Housing Website.
+The "Bayard Rustin Themed Community Application" link can be found under the Housing Options tab.
 While filling out the application, you will be prompted to fill out an interest form for the living community where you would like to live.

 If you have already filled out your application or are a returning resident, you can still fill out the interest form.

 The community is located in University Tower Apartments, which includes studio style, one-bedroom and two-bedroom apartments.

 Visit UTA online to learn more about the building.